 On the positive side, we help preserve 1.3 million hectares of rainforest, savanna, and winding wetlands that act as globally significant carbon sinks.
 Scientists estimate that every hectare of Congo’s tropical rainforest sequesters 300 tons of CO2e per hectare — making us the custodians of 390 million tons of CO2e!

 The core of the Kamba brand is enabling life-changing interactions with the Congo Basin — an ecosystem whose survival is threatened by logging, mining, poaching, and other human activities.
 Because the rainforest absorbs carbon from the atmosphere, it’s crucial for combating global warming.
-We work closely with the Congolese Ministry of Forestry and Economy; the Wildlife Conservation Society (which manages Nouabalé-Ndoki National Park); and African Parks (which manages Odzala-Kokoua National Park) to support anti-poaching initiatives, research and training, and community awareness and empowerment.
+We work closely with the Congolese Ministry of Forestry and Economy; and African Parks (which manages Odzala-Kokoua National Park) to support anti-poaching initiatives, research and training, and community awareness and empowerment.
 Ensuring that local people are invested in sustaining their natural resources protects the rainforest from potentially more destructive forces.

 Water is not in short supply in the Congo Basin!
 That lets us sustainably source water onsite for use in the lodges.
 Wastewater is captured, treated, and tested to international standards before it reenters the natural environment.
 We only use eco-benign or biodegradable wood sealants, paints, and cleaning products.
 Our integrated waste management plans include composting all food and biodegradable waste and stockpiling recyclables (glass, metals, plastics) until they can be safely transported to Pointe-Noire for processing.